 The long walk to technology has facilitated a number of rigorous and monotonous tasks.
 We recall the days of physical piggy banks -traditionally referred to as ‘Kolo’ – which we used when we needed to save.
 Courtesy of innovation and technology, an era of change has swept the industry.
 How to save money in Nigeria using investment apps and online saving platforms are growing in Nigeria and millennials are embracing them, drifting from the traditional savings to financial technology-empowered platforms.
 The objective of these platforms is as clear as crystal: to offer a hassle-free investment and savings experience.

-These mobile-investment and savings platforms allow both rookies and experts in the industry to save money.
+These mobile investments and savings platforms allow both rookies and experts in the industry to save money.
 A perk to this is that; there is the option of investing in securities such as stocks, bonds, mutual funds, and most recently; the agricultural sector.

 List of Online Savings Platforms in Nigeria

 Cowrywise is one of the top online savings platforms in Nigeria that help you save and invest through a mobile application.
 With CowryWise, you can make investments in low, medium, and high-risk options.
 Some of these investments cut across mutual funds, the agricultural sector, and other money market securities provided by third parties.
 It thrives on 10% as its savings interest while investment interest varies.

 Formerly known as ‘PiggyBank’, this online savings platform is designed to help users better manage their finances.
 PiggyVest allows for flexibility savings as users can choose to save daily, weekly, or monthly.
 Users can save towards a goal.
 They can also place withdrawal restrictions on the account.